visualpharm/Lunacy/docs/index_updated.md

 # Which License Do I Need?

-[Icons web app](https://icons8.com/icons) allows our clients to search and retrieve icons through a GUI.
+[Icons apps](https://icons8.com/icons) allows our clients to search and retrieve icons through a GUI.
 Icons API provides an ability to access icons from your code.
 End-users can build their own visual content from within your apps powered by our API.

 ## Icons Web App